thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### ARIA

 Whereas WCAG efforts focus on the content found on pages, ARIA (Accessible Rich Internet Application Markup) is an effort to add accessibility to the navigation/use of dynamic or advanced user interfaces sometimes used on web pages.
+ARIA should not be used by default.
+ARIA attributes should be applied only when proper HTML, CSS, and JS do not meet a screen reader user's needs.
+You should be judicious when deciding the proper Aria implementation to use.
+Using an ARIA attribute outside of its specification will cause problems for screen readers.
+For example, ARIA tooltips do not receive focus or have an actionable element in them.
+Thus, if you intend to create an actionable tooltip, you should not apply `role="tooltip"` but instead find a role that better fits the purpose of the UI element.

 http://www.w3.org/WAI/intro/aria.php